sqonk/phext-core/docs/api/arrays.md

 ```
 Safely return the value from the given array under the given key.
 If the key does not exist in the array (or is ``NULL``) then the value specified by $defaultValue is returned instead.

-This method allows you to avoid potential errors caused by trying to directly access non-existant keys by normalising the result regardless of whether the key is not set or if the value is empty.
+This method allows you to avoid potential errors caused by trying to directly access non-existent keys by normalising the result regardless of whether the key is not set or if the value is empty.

 In PHP 7 `$array[$key] ?? $defaultValue` more or less does the same thing and this method is laregely provided here as a compatibility for some older projects relying on it.